Make Secure Hiring Decisions with DISC Assessments

 How to improve your on-boarding process

-Extended DISC® Assessments assist in the recruitment and onboarding process to improve new hire retention and productivity.
-Understand how to best support your new employees to help them feel valued in a new workplace.
+Extended DISC Assessments assist in the recruitment and onboarding process to improve new hire retention and productivity.
+Recruitment profiling tools such as DISC allow you to understand how to best support your new employees to help them feel valued in a new workplace.
 Ensure your new employees are engaged, motivated and productive from the commencement of their employment with your organisation.
 Identify a candidate's pressure triggers to help reduce workplace stress.
 Recognise learning and development needs to optimise workplace performance.

 The DISC Work Pair assessment is a great resource to draw on when the new hire works closely with an existing team member.
 The Work Pair Assessment identifies the shared strengths and weaknesses of the two individuals and where they may encounter tension.

 Through partnering with similar organisations, 70% of our clients experience some or significant positive change in staff retention.

 DISC assessments are useful during recruitment and onboarding to:

 - Conduct a better, more directed and objective interview